jkeohan/rctr-8-2-21/w04d07/intro-to-the-component.lfiecycle.md

 #### Starter Code

-Here is the starter code we will be working with: [odeSandbox Starter](https://codesandbox.io/s/useeffect-starter-forked-t9j5u?file=/src/Counter.js)
+Here is the starter code we will be working with: [CodeSandbox Starter](https://codesandbox.io/s/useeffect-starter-forked-t9j5u?file=/src/Counter.js)

 <!-- Here is the starter code we will be working with: [odeSandbox Starter](https://codesandbox.io/s/useeffect-starter-9cpw0?file=/src/Counter.js)  -->